-The company will send out the meeting notices with all the documents via Thailand Securities Depository Co., Ltd. (TSD) who is the company's registrar to forward to all shareholders at least 21 days before the meeting date, and in accordance with the principles of good corporate governance, will also post them on the company's website (www.smpcplc.com) at least 30 days before the meeting date.
+The company will send out the meeting notices with all the documents via Thailand Securities Depository Co., Ltd. (TSD) who is the company's registrar to forward to all shareholders at least 21 days before the meeting date, and in accordance with the principles of good corporate governance, will also post them on the company's website (www.smpcplc.com) at least 28 days before the meeting date.
+It is also published via news of SET both in Thai and English to inform shareholders and investors.
 In addition, the company will also publish in Thai newspaper about the notice of the general shareholders' meeting for at least 3 consecutive days, and at least 3 working days before the meeting date.